Concepts of Homology

 relationships among taxa A, B, C, & D.

-The distribution of character states a & g at three different
+of a & g at three

-(pos 1) Synapomorphy
+(Pos 1) Synapomorphy

 (shared derived character):